mmottl/pure-fun/ACKNOWLEDGMENTS.md

 of Okasaki's datastructures correct, including their computational complexity.
 An earlier implementation of streams in this library differed slightly from theirs, and it was not clear whether this could break their complexity guarantees.
-The new representation is based on Arthur's and Rboerto's recommendations and should be sound.
+The new representation is based on Arthur's and Roberto's recommendations and should be sound.